alanjyu/BetterQuercus/README.md

 ## Limitations

 - Chromium browser only (so far)
-- injection method could result in an element 'restyled' after first render (mostly eliminated; though some elements were originally styled with an external css)
+- Injection method could result in an element 're-styled' after first render (mostly eliminated). this is due to some elements were originally styled by an external css)

 ## Planned features